rgleave/proj2/EnergyDemand.md

 }
 ```
 6. Create another folder to hold the tts, rts, and item files used by the Forecast service.
 This folder name should match the Stack Name and S3 bucket name from Step 5 above.
 For example, if your Stack Name is abc123, the top-level folder in your S3 bucket should also be named abc123.
-7. Create a <b>rawdata/</b> folder to hold your raw data in the same S3 bucket you created and identified in the cloudformation stacks in Steps 1 and 5 above.
+7. Create a <b>rawdata</b> folder to hold your raw data in the same S3 bucket you created and identified in the cloudformation stacks in Steps 1 and 5 above.
 8. Download the daily meter data from the London dataset: [Smart meters in London](https://www.kaggle.com/datasets/jeanmidev/smart-meters-in-london?select=daily_dataset.csv) dataset on Kaggle.
-Unzip this file on your laptop and then upload the files from the <b>daily_dataset</b> raw data folder to the S3 folder you defined in Step 6. , inside a child <b>rawdata/</b> folder.
+Unzip this file on your laptop and then upload the files from the <b>daily_dataset</b> raw data folder to the S3 folder you defined in Step 6. , inside a child <b>rawdata</b> folder.
-9. On the Glue console, create a database in the glue catalog and define a crawler to crawl the raw data folder.
+9. On the [Glue console](https://us-east-1.console.aws.amazon.com/glue/home?region=us-east-1#/v2/getting-started) , create a database in the glue catalog and define a crawler to crawl the raw data folder.
 For more information on how to do this, see Getting started with the [AWS Glue Data Catalog](https://docs.aws.amazon.com/glue/latest/dg/start-data-catalog.html).
 Run the crawler.
 10. Once the crawler creates the raw table in the Glue Data Catalog, use Athena to shape the raw data into a format that matehes the shape of the TTS file.
 Use the following query as an example:

 	 ```